dsnowden25/Labs/Bubble-Sort/README.md

 Lastly, work on leet code practice.
 Everyone pick a different problem, and take turns explaining your solution *as* you work through the code (as time allows).
 This is called "live coding" and often required in technical interviews.
 Moving forward, we would like you to emphasize the explaining of code as you work through it, to better prepare you for technical interviews.
 You should also discuss one of the technical interview questions as a group.

+Discussion Question:
+* You are provided with a large data set of student grades for CS 5008.
+You want to sort the grades in ascending order.
+Which Quadratic Sort would you choose and why?
+After reviewing the options we feel that selection sort would probably be a good choice.
+Bubble sort could work too, but it could be potentially slower.
+We look forward to learning about more algorithims!

+* Follow up, now that you've sorted the grades, you need to sort alphabetically while preserving the relative order of the sorted grades.
+Which sort would you use and why?
+Hmmm.
+Our first guess would be insertion sort, especially over bubble sort.
+Merge sort would be a good option as well, since it is fairly simple and is usually stable.
+Merge sort is often used to sort and merge subarrays, which is effectively what we do when sorting by alphabetical order.
+But even if we have a class size of 300, we don't have a huge data set and we are not sure that the choice of algorthim have a huge impact.

+Challenge Questions:
+Daymian: Sort Array by Increasing Frequency
+Judson: Sum and Difference of Two Numbers (HackerRank)
+Umer: Number of 1 bits
+Tor:

 ## 📚 Resources
 * [Bubble Sort on Wikipedia](https://en.wikipedia.org/wiki/Bubble_sort)